vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/building-a-container.md

 To learn more about Kaniko, please reference the documentation in the [Kaniko GitHub repository](https://github.com/GoogleContainerTools/kaniko).

+While a solution such as this still requires you to provide a Dockerfile, you're no longer responsible for ensuring consistent and secure access to a Docker daemon.
+On the other hand, you do require access to a running Kubernetes cluster.
+If you have this available from your build environment, then using Kaniko becomes a much simpler process.
+However if you need to maintain a Kubernetes cluster just for this build, perhaps there's a better fitting solution.

 ## Tanzu Build Service

 The final step you can take when deciding how to build your container is a fully-automated build service such as [Tanzu Build Service](https://tanzu.vmware.com/build-service).
 While you can tie tools such as Kaniko into a CI/CD pipeline that you run and manage, tools such as Tanzu Build Service aim to provide that automated build-scan-publish pipeline in a single solution.